RadZaeem/blog/content/page/about.md

 draft: false
 ---

-My name is Raden Muhammad Mu'az
-I am Computer Science Master's student, studying Deep Learning for Speech Recognition at Shinoda Lab, Tokyo Institute of Technology.
+I am Computer Science Master's student, at Tokyo Institute of Technology.

 I graduated from Universiti Teknologi Malaysia with Bachelor of Engineering (Electrical - Mechatronics) in 2016.